Many financial advisers think that European stocks will outperform U.S. stocks. Evidently, they are talking about a forex bet.

 The ratio of EZU/SPY rose until FXE reversed course when the financial crisis erupted.
 Since, this ratio has been on a downtrend and highly correlated to also falling EUR/USD.
 It is still early to call the recent rebound in the ratio a major trend reversal.
 Expectations of European equity outperformance are essentially forex bets, as the chart shows, i.e., bets that the EUR/USD currency pair will gain.
 Since no one can predict currency trends and especially in the medium-term, these expectations are mostly based on wishful thinking.
 They can turn out to be correct but that does not change this fact.

-Anyone betting on European stocks outperforming U.S. stocks in the future is essentially a closet forex speculator and would be simpler to leverage a EUR/USD long position rather that buying European equities.
+Anyone betting on European stocks outperforming U.S. stocks in the future is essentially a closet forex speculator and would be simpler to leverage a EUR/USD long position rather than buying European equities.

 If you found this article interesting, I invite you follow this blog via any of the methods below.